Although nearly all our classes are described as ‘box standard’ there are still subtle things you can do to a slot car to maximise its performance.

 Scalextric cars frequently have odd internal mouldings that can restrict independent movement of the body.

-Also, many models now mount the motor in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis.
+Also, many brands now mount their motors in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis and improve handling.

 Running on inevitably bumpy plastic track it’s best to lower the profile of the front tyres to lessen their contact with those bumps.

-Some brands make it possible to raise the front axle using grub screws in the chassis.
+Some manufacturers, the better ones, make it possible to raise the front axle using grub screws in the chassis.
 This is a good thing.

 Don’t over lubricate but do put a drop of oil on your motor’s bearings.
 Some folk will keep oil well away from the end where the brushes are.

-The motor and gears will always benefit from a period of running in to free things up and mesh them together.
+The motor and gears will nearly always benefit from a period of running in to free things up and mesh things together.
 A little toothpaste on the gears, for a short period, can aid that process.
+Other grinding options exist but always remember to clean the stuff off once done.

-Motors can often be screwed, or else hot-glued, to the chassis, or motor pod, to prevent twisting under load.
+Motors can often be screwed, or else hot-glued, to the chassis, or motor pod, to prevent twisting under load and wasting a whisker of energy.

-A drop of oil on the bushings helps reduce friction in the axle.
+A drop of oil on the bushings helps reduce friction in the axle and frees up some rev’s.

-Sometimes a spacer might be needed to stop excessive lateral play in an axle.
+Sometimes a spacer might be needed to stop excessive lateral play in an axle which can unsettle a car when cornering.

-Weirdly, Scalextric axle bushings have a much bigger diameter than their axles allowing all sorts of vagueness.
-This can be cured by dropping some oil in the bushings, jacking the chassis up and setting the axle turning and very carefully putting a drop of super glue on to the spinning axle by each bushing.
+Since they are knurled at the end – to grip the hub – Scalextric axle bushings have a much bigger diameter than their axles, allowing all sorts of vagueness and sometimes ‘hop’ – when the rear of the car bounces under load.
+This can be cured, or moderated, by dropping some oil in the bushings, jacking the chassis up and setting the axle turning and then very carefully putting a drop of super glue on to the spinning axle by each bushing.
 Capillary action should draw it in.
 Keep it turning for a few minutes while the glue hardens and that lateral movement should be gone.

 It isn’t uncommon to find you’ve got a slightly warped chassis.
 This is most noticeable once the magnet is out and you barrel into a corner.
-As you brake before it, a warped chassis can push the rear of the car out of line.
+As you brake before it, a warped chassis can cause the rear of the car to be pushed out of line as though crabbing.

 There’s detailed instructions in this PDF on how to restore your chassis’s balance.